Diversity, equality and inclusion in organizations (2062) |

 This introductory course in organization studies provides insights into:

-1) the dynamics of diversity (gender, ethnicity, disability, class, religion, sexual orientation, age, language …) in work contexts with special attention to connections between inequalities at the macro- (society and international context), meso- (organizations and networks of organizations), and microlevel (individuals and inter-individual relations)
+- The dynamics of diversity (gender, race, ethnicity, disability, class, religion, sexual orientation, age, language …) in work contexts with special attention to connections between inequalities at the macro- (society and international context), meso- (organizations and networks of organizations), and micro-level (individuals and inter-individual relations)

 Specific content:

-- The historical origins of the business concept diversity and it's relation to concepts such as equal opportunities and inclusion.
-The paradigm shift in the conceptualization of social identities in work contexts is emphasized.
+- The historical origins of attention to diversity in organizations and its relation to concepts such as equality and inclusion.

-- The effects of various forms of diversity on group processes and outcomes, as well as the contextual factors affecting the processes and outcomes.
+- The effects of diversity on group processes and outcomes in organizations, and the contextual factors affecting these processes and outcomes.

-- The relation between different social identities, competencies associated with socio-demographic groups in work contexts and the dynamics of valuation of jobs and employees determining economic value distribution.
+- The relation between social identities, competencies associated with socio-demographic groups and the valuation of jobs and employees.

 - 'Alternative' practices to manage diversity, their underlying assumptions and the reasons for their effects.